bhlmn/bhlmn.github.io/wx.md

 ---
-layout: page
+layout: default
 title: Weather Links
 ---

 This site contains some links to weather data I find useful.
-If any of the links are broken, please [let me know](about.html#contact)!
+If any of the links are broken, please let me know!

 ## Imagery